How to Make DIY Paper Gift Bows for Presents

 Glue those two pieces together making sure to place the loops in the gaps of the loops from the section beneath.

-When you have your three layers together, take your smallest piece (3.5-5 inches long) and turn into a loop with the help of your adhesive.
+When you have your three layers together, take your smallest piece (3.5-5 inches long) and turn it into a loop with the help of your adhesive.
 Place adhesive on the bottom and jam that business into the gap left in the middle of your bow.

 And you have a homemade paper bow all ready to adorn your gifts gorgeously and frugally!